 That means formatting your logs so they are consistent and provide the information you need.
 That includes:

-- Standardizing logs, such as by converting them to JSON format or ensuring that each log has certain key-value pairs.
+You can do this by converting them to JSON format or ensuring that each log has certain key-value pairs.
 As an example, different services might format timestamps differently, use different keys to store data, or not use key-value pairs at all.

-- Adding context to logs, such as information about the service they originated from.
+This would include information about the service they originated from.
 For instance, if you’re collecting logs from many different servers, you’ll want to have additional fields in the log data to differentiate them.
 That might include fields like an ID, server name, and server location.

 Once again, if you’re using an observability platform or another log management solution and you’re installing agents and instrumenting your services, your solution may do a lot of the consolidation for you.
-If you’re not using an external solution, you’ll need to create a custom code-level solution that standardizes and contextualizes data as it’s collected.
+If you’re not using an external solution, you’ll need to create a custom code-level solution that standardizes and contextualizes log data as it’s collected.

 After you’ve organized the data, you need to store it, whether that’s in a custom database or an external solution.
 If you’re using a log management solution or an observability platform to store data, make sure you fully understand how long each type of data is stored.
 For example, New Relic stores key metric application performance data forever, allowing you to visualize changes in your application over time.
 However, logs themselves are only stored for 30 days by default, with longer-term storage available with the Data Plus option.